 If you will graduate in May 2024 or December 2024 and wish to apply for the Honors Program in Creative Writing for the 2023-24 academic year, please read the following guidelines carefully.

-All Creative Writing majors who wish to do Honors must apply to do so.
-The deadline for Honors applications for next year is 4 p.m., Monday, April 12, 2021.
+All Creative Writing and Playwriting majors who wish to do Honors must apply to do so.
+The deadline for Honors applications for next year is 4pm, Tuesday, April 12, 2022.
 Students applying for Honors must have an overall GPA of 3.5.

 Students who are graduating in December 2024 and wish to do Honors in Spring 2024 and Fall 2024 should also apply by the Spring 2023 deadline of 4pm, Tuesday, April 11, 2023.

 All applications must include the following:

-- A cover sheet with your full name (first, middle and last names), address, student ID number, NetID, Emory email address, graduation month and year, and Spring and Summer 2021 contact information.
+- A cover sheet with your full name (first, middle, and last names), student ID number, NetID, Emory email address, graduation month and year, and Spring and Summer 2022 contact information (address and phone number)

 - A résumé (CV) including your activities at Emory, and the Creative Writing workshops you've taken, including semesters and the names of the instructors

 - A one-page (single-spaced) synopsis of your project.
 Include enough detail to demonstrate your current thinking about the project: its genre, the form (a novella, for example), and what you know now about its possible content.
 Proposals are an important part of the application -- work to make yours compelling.

-- A sample of work in the genre in which you plan to do the thesis -- 17-22 double-spaced pages of fiction or nonfiction, a substantial group of poems, or 17-22 pages of a screenplay or play (in the approved format for those genres).
+- A sample of work in the genre in which you plan to do the thesis -- 17-22 double-spaced pages of fiction or nonfiction, a substantial group of poems, or 17-22 pages of a screenplay or play (in the standard format for those genres)